deepintocode/stubborn-code/posts/build-a-blog-with-eleventy-and-tailwindcss-part-4/index.md

 And that's it!

-## You have now styled your header, footer partials and Eleventy post template with Tailwind CSS!
+## You have now used a built-in and a custom made Eleventy filter!